0029. tps: low waste haircare

 + Mix ingredients in a spray bottle for easy application.

 + After shampooing, spray your hair - a little goes a long way.
 Rinse after a few minutes.
 If you have dandruff you can spray and massage your scalp and it will help with this too.

-Update: My new shampoo routine is even simpler!
+Update: AB found the essential oils too harsh so I omit them altogether now.
+My new shampoo routine is even simpler!
 Before showering I put 2 teaspoons of baking soda and 2 drops of Dr. Bronner's in an old Talenti jar - you can use less depending on your hair length.
 In the shower I add 1 cup of warm water and slowly pour/rub into my scalp.
 After rinsing, I follow up with an ACV mix (a dollop with 1 cup of water).
 Feel free to experiment with ratios - hair to toes, we're all unique :)